soumya-ranjan-sahoo/academic-webprofile/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am pursuing my Master's degree from the Department of Computer Science, [Saarland University](https://saarland-informatics-campus.de/), Germany.
-I am currently a Master's thesis student at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home), working on ad-hoc neural information retrieval systems and natural language processing.
+I am currently a Master's research student at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home), working on ad-hoc neural information retrieval systems and natural language processing.
 I am also a visiting student researcher at the [Laboratory for Computational Social Systems](http://lcs2.iiitd.edu.in/research.html), IIIT Delhi.

-I am presently working on my Master's thesis with the [Database and Information Systems Group](https://www.mpi-inf.mpg.de/departments/databases-and-information-system).
-My thesis is supervised by Dr. Erisa Terroli and Dr. Patrick Ernst.
+I am presently working with the [Database and Information Systems Group](https://www.mpi-inf.mpg.de/departments/databases-and-information-system).
+My work is supervised by Dr. Erisa Terroli and Dr. Patrick Ernst.
 During my Masters, I have also worked as a research assistant at [German Research Center for AI, Saarbrücken](https://www.dfki.de/web/forschung/forschungsbereiche/sprachtechnologie-und-multilingualitaet/), and at [Fraunhofer IZFP, Saarbrücken](https://www.izfp.fraunhofer.de/en/institutsprofil/abteilungen/asdv.html).

 I am interested in research topics that broadly encompass machine learning and knowledge discovery spanning the areas of information retrieval, information extraction, knowledge bases, natural language processing, data mining, representation learning, and graph machine learning.
 I am also interested in topics on fairness, explainability, and privacy of such information systems.

-I am currently looking for PhD positions to work on challenging and interesting problems in my topics of interest.
+I am currently looking for research thesis positions to work on challenging and interesting problems in my topics of interest.